MasterChef The Professionals Thailand

 MasterChef The Professionals Thailand is a cooking game show, spun off from MasterChef Thailand.
 It originally aired every Sunday starting on February 9, 2025 on Channel 7, and became the first series to make its debut in Netflix Thailand.
 The show is hosted by Piyathida Mittiraroch and the judges are Pasan Svastivatana, Kwantip Devakula and Pongtawat Chalermkittichai.
 In this season, the contestants are professional chefs from various cooking show franchises, including chefs from Hell's Kitchen, Top Chef, The Next Iron Chef, and former MasterChef contestants.

+While it has only been available on Netflix Thailand after broadcasting on television, the show finally opens up the full episodes on YouTube starting on June 21, 2026.
+On that day, it released the first 2 episodes, and later released the next 2 episodes on the following day and so on.
+The show finished releasing the entire series on June 27, 2026, which was the only day that release the final 3 episodes simultaneously.

+This season's grand finale also have the most entries, where 5 chefs competed in that round.
+It is won by Chef Toey (Saharat Taengthai), while Chef Ged (Wisakha Ravijan) placed second, and Chef Tien (Tienchai Perapongsaton) in third place.